coolcarly/coolcarly.github.io/docs/science/bread-science/sourdough-starter.md

 Sourdough bread is prepared from a mixture of flour and water, fermented with a lactic acid bacteria (LAB) and wild yiests (otherwise called a "starter").
 It differs from regular yeast bread by the nutritional profile, prolonged shelf-life, and improved flavour and texture.[1](https://ift.onlinelibrary.wiley.com/doi/epdf/10.1111/j.1541-4337.2011.00148.x)

 ## The difference between Sourdough and regular active yeast
 A typical active yeast (commercial yeast), *Saccharomyces cerevisiae*, used in bread making consists of a single yeast strain which has been selectively bred to make bread fermentation fast - with a reliable generation of CO<sub>2</sub>.
 In contrast, sourdough is a mixture of wild yeast and bacteria derived from wheat.
-The wild yeast is less active and therefore requires up to 24 hours for fermentation.
+The wild yeast is less active than active yeast and therefore requires up to 24 hours for fermentation.
 This long fermentation time and the synergistic fermentation from yeast and bacteria leads to increased gluten breakdown, which makes it more digestible.
 I

-In addition, the prolonged fermentation retards the starch bioavailability to ultimately decrease the release of sugars (glycemic impact).
-The lactic acid also improves the bioavailability of minerals present (solubilises magnesium and phosphorus for example), to make it better absorbed by our bodies, while also improving on the flavour.
-Furthermore, the dough acidification through the lactic acid prolongs spoilage of the bread (i.e. mould), making it last longer than regular bread loaf.
+In addition, the prolonged fermentation retards the starch bioavailability to ultimately decrease the glycemic impact.

+The lactic acid also improves the bioavailability of minerals present (solubilises magnesium and phosphorus for example), to make it better absorbed by our bodies.
+This is because the lactic acid bacteria present in the sourdough decreases the pH of the bread which in turn activates the phytase enzyme responsible for the breakdown of phytic acid.
+Since Phytic acid binds to the important minerals to prevent adsorption, breakdown of this molecule ultimately increases the mineral available to the body during digestion.[2](https://pubmed.ncbi.nlm.nih.gov/17373819/)

+Furthermore, the acidic properties of sourdough also improve upon the flavour and shelf-life of the bread, making it last longer than regular bread loaf.

+## The age of sourdough
+Unlike commercial active yeast, a sourdough starter requires maintenance by frequent feedings.
+The benefit of this is that the starter ages, which ultimately changes the flavour and strength of the dough.

+As sourdough ages, the population of lactic acid bacteria (LABs) increases.
+The coolest thing is that each sourdough starter is different!
+The types of bacteria that are selected to grow will depend on the environment: including the temperature and humidity.
+This means that the loaf you make will differ depending on whether it is summer or winter.

 ## Controlling the acidity of bread to affect the flavour
 In a typical sourdough recipe, you would prepare the "starter" by additing flour and water and leaving until it has become bubbly.
 The amount of flour and water that you add compared to the initial starter ultimately affects time that the sourdough needs to ferment.
 Similarly, the temperature will also affect the time.
 However, the ratio of flour/water that you add will affect the acidity and flavour of the dough.
 This is called **Dough Yield (DY)**.